One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 Limited by vacation time, I'd planned a six-night trip from Austin, TX, to Peru and back.

-From experience, I knew it'd be tiring to reach Machu Picchu and that if there were time to relax, it'd be our free day in Cusco after that.
+From experience, I knew it'd be tiring to reach Machu Picchu and that it'd be our free day in Cusco after that if there were time to relax.

 Palacio del Inka appealed to me due to its history, location, art and architecture, and food and beverage experiences.
 Oh, and the resident baby alpaca!